jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests-p2.md

 $$KW = (N - 1) \frac{\sum^k_{i = 1} n_i (\bar{R}_{i.} - \bar{R})^2}{\sum^k_{i = 1} \sum^{n_i}_{j = 1} (R_{ij} - \bar{R})^2}$$

-where $$KW$$ is approximately distributed $$X^2_{k - 1}$$.
-When sample sizes are small, Compare to permutations or distribution tables.
+where $$KW \sim X^2_{k - 1}$$.
+When sample sizes are small, compare to permutations or distribution tables.

 In R, this model is fit with `kruskal.test()`.

-#### Friedman's Test
+**Friedman's Test**

 The nonparametric equivalent for the two-factor ANOVA is Friedman's test.
-Test that null hypothesis that each rank within each block is equally likely.
+The null hypothesis is that each rank within each block is equally likely.

-The steps for this test is as follows
+Procedure:

 1. Rank the observations within each block
 2. Record the mean ranks for each group $$\bar{R}_i$$ across blocks